Pranav10ss/AWS-Projects/StaticWebsite-S3-CDN-ACM-R53/Readme.md

 Now if you go to your browser and enter your domain name, you can verify your website which is accessible over HTTPS.

 ## Conclusion
-In this way, you can use CloudFront deliver your web content through its edge locations.
+In this way, you can use CloudFront to deliver your web content through its edge locations.
 CF uses S3 bucket as origin to server the static contents.
 SSL certificate added to the domain name helps in redirecting the HTTP request to HTTPS.